 The Monitoring and Assessment Plan (MAP), the primary tool of the REstoration COordination and VERification (RECOVER) program to assess the performance of the Comprehensive Everglades Restoration Plan (CERP) provides the data and analytical support necessary to implement adaptive management.
 In the Everglades, marsh vegetation in both marl prairie and ridge and slough landscapes is sensitive to large-scale restoration activities associated with the CERP authorized by the Water Resources Development Act (WRDA) of 2000.
 More specifically, changes in hydrologic regimes at both local and landscape scales are likely to affect vegetation composition in the transition zone between these two landscapes, resulting in a shift in boundary between plant communities.
-In order to track these dynamics, Florida International University (Dr Michael Ross-PI and Dr. Jay Sah-Co-PI) has undertaken a study of vegetation structure and composition in relation to physical and biological processes along the marl prairie-slough gradient since 2005.
-Since the Fall of 2014, the study has been led by Dr. Jay Sah, while Dr. Michael Ross is also actively involved as the Co-PI in the study.
+In order to track these dynamics, Florida International University (Dr Michael Ross-PI and Dr. Jay Sah-Co-PI) has under taken a study of vegetation structure and composition in relation to physical and biological processes along the marl prairie-slough gradient since 2005.
+Later, since the Fall of 2014, the study is led by Dr. Jay Sah, while Dr. Michael Ross is also actively involved as the Co-PI in the study.

 Vegetation monitoring transects in the Shark Slough basin, funded by US Army Corps of Engineers (USACOE) under RECOVER-MAP, capture the full range of marl prairie and slough plant communities, and address Performance Measure (PM):GE-15(Landscape Pattern-Marl Prairie/Slough gradient),by "...detecting spatio-temporal change in vegetation structure and composition in response to natural and restoration-induced hydrologic changes...".
 Monitoring of vegetation along the marl prairie/slough gradients addresses a working hypothesis that 'Spatial patterning and topographic relief of ridges and sloughs are directly related to the volume, timing and distribution of sheet flow and related water depth patterns', identified in the hypothesis cluster "Landscape Patterns of Ridge and Slough Peatlands and Adjacent Marl Prairies in Relation to Sheet Flow, Water Depth Patterns and Eutrophication" (RECOVER 2009).
-The study also addresses the hypothesis that, with the implementation of CERP, resumption of historical flow and related patterns of hydroperiod, water depth, and fire will cause a noticeable change in plant community composition and structure along the gradient and in the transition zone between marl prairie and peat-dominated ridge and sloughs.
+The study also addresses the hypothesis that resumption of historical flow and related patterns of hydroperiod, water depth, and fire with the implementation of CERP will cause a noticeable change in plant community composition and structure along the gradient and in the transition zone between marl prairie and peat-dominated ridge and sloughs.

-Initiated in 2005 as an expansion on Shark Slough study transects that had been established and sampled in 1998-2000 with funding from DOI's Critical Ecosystems Study Initiative (CESI), the ongoing study is in the US Army Corps of Engineers (USACE)-funded fourth sampling cycle beginning from Fall 2014.
-This document summarizes results for Year-2 (2015/2016) of the current cycle (2014-2018), and it updates the previous year (Year-1 of the current cycle) results.
-It now includes a summary of vegetation dynamics along Transect M3, which was initially sampled in 2006/2007, and then sampled every three years (2009/2010, 2012/2013, and 2015/2016).
+Initiated in 2005 as an expansion on Shark Slough study transects that had been established and sampled in 1998-2000 with funding from DOI's Critical Ecosystems Study Initiative (CESI), the ongoing study is in the fifth sampling cycle beginning from Fall 2014.
+The results from the Year-1 (2014/2015) and Year-2 (2015/2016) study of this cycle were reported in Sah et al. (2017a, b).
+This document summarizes results for the Year-3 (2016/2017) (2014-2019), and it updates the results, including those from previous two years (Year-1 and Year-2) of the current cycle.
+The report now includes the summary of the vegetation dynamics along Transect M4, which was initially sampled in 2007/2008, and then sampled every three years (2010/2011, 2013/2014, and 2016/2017).